Ennennum Kannettante: Plot

 Ennennum Kannettante is a teenage love story.
-It tells of the incomplete love of 19-year-old Kannan and 16-year-old Radhika.
+It portrays the incomplete love story of 19-year-old Kannan and 16-year-old Radhika.

 Kannan comes from Trivandrum to his Valiya Koikkal Tharavadu (ancestral house) with his mother to spend vacation and to attend the festival in their family temple, the Pookkulangara Devi temple.
 There are his relatives, like grandfather Parameswara Kurup, grandmother, head of the family and his aunt Vijayalakshmi and her children.
 Everybody likes Kannan very much, and he has a good time along with his friend Gopu.

 But with the arrival of his uncle's daughter (Murappennu) Radhika from Bangalore after a gap of nine years to perform her dance debut (Arangettam) in the temple, everyone's attention turns to her.
 Kannan initially felt sad and angry but, once he sees Radhika, immediately falls in love with her.
 Kannan and Radhika were childhood friends and both have memories of their childhood.
 Radhika also likes Kannan, but was afraid to reveal it to Kannan.
 To know whether Radhika loves him, Kannan plans to ask her secretly and hides himself in the bathroom.
 Radhika sees him and cries aloud.
 The whole family learns of the incident, and Kannan was blamed by all, including his mother.
-She sent message to Kannan's father to take him back to Trivandrum for his exams.
-Meanwhile, Radhika revealed to Kannan that she loves him as much as he loved her.
-Soon, Kannan's father took him back to the city.
+She send a message to Kannan's father to take him back to Trivandrum for his exams.
+Meanwhile, Radhika reveal to Kannan that she loves him as much as he loves her.
+Soon, Kannan's father take him back to the city.

-After finishing the exams, Kannan rushed back to the village to meet Radhika, but she has already gone to the railway station to return to Bangalore and then to the United States with her parents.
+After finishing the exams, Kannan rushed back to the village to meet Radhika, but she had already gone to the railway station to return to Bangalore and then to the United States with her parents.
 Kannan rushed to the station.
-As he reached it, the train left and he couldn't meet Radhika one last time, even though he chased her train.
-Radhika left a souvenir for him on the platform, but the heartbroken Kannan didn't see it.
+As he reached there, the train had already left and he couldn't meet Radhika one last time, even though he chased her train.
+Radhika had left a souvenir for him on the platform, but the heartbroken Kannan didn't see it.